 The project’s focus will be the Grade II listed Abberley House.
 The development will be sympathetic to the heritage features, opening up the original shutters and restoring its aspect as a prominent Georgian town house.

-The project total cost is £1m.
-In addition to the Heritage Lottery Fund grant Cotswold District Council have pledged £50k and a local Trust have also pledged £200k, payable following a successful HLF application.
+The project total cost is £1.6m.
+In addition to the National Lottery Heritage Fund grant of £677,000 Cotswold District Council have pledged £150,000 with Local Trusts and individual giving making up the remaining funding.

 We need your help